ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/abilities.md

 To tie functionality to the different phases of an ability, Core uses Events.
 Each phase has an event that is activated at the very beginning of that phase.

-A created function can be connected to these events, using `:Connect(ability_name)`
+A created function can be connected to these events, using `:Connect(ability_name)` within a script.

 Connecting functions to events in an ability is the main task to be done when creating an ability, and is what makes each one different and infinitely customizable.

-!!! info "Making Your Ability Unique!"
+!!! info "Customizing Your Ability!"
     A magical spell might have a long cast time, whereas a punch would have a very short if not instant cast time.

+### The Ability Object

+There are all sorts of fun settings for you to customize in an ability.
+While some of this is handled in code, many of the options--also known as parameters--can be changed from within one object that is kept in your project hierarchy.

+This can basically be thought of as a data structure, and generally a way to keep track of how the ability works.
+It contains all the main parameters that you might use for an ability, enabling you to make fast changes to how your ability works without having to open the scripts to go through code and change variables.

+To create an Ability object, navigate to the menu tab Object and select Create Ability.

+This spawns a single ability object in your project Hierarchy.
+On its own, it doesn't do anything--but that leads us into the tutorial!

 ## Tutorial

 Adding an ability to a game does take a little bit of coding.
+It's easier than you might think!

 While most all of the coding is already done for you to cause an ability to happen, this code needs to be copied into your project so that you can make whatever custom changes you would like!

 In this tutorial, we will be making a simple sprint ability that will use all 4 phases, but is very quick to create.